 Red Teaming: 20 Lessons Learned over 20 Years

-Matt Devost draws upon 20 years of red teaming against governments and corporations to identify the top 20 lessons learned for red teamers that can make their engagements more successful.
-Filed with real-world stories drawn for hundreds of successful hacking operations, Matt provides the audience with an understand of how hackers targets systems, people, and processes.
+Matt Devost draws upon 20 years of red teaming against governments and corporations to identify the top 20 lessons learned from red teamers that can make their engagements more successful.
+Filled with real-world stories drawn from hundreds of successful hacking operations, Matt provides the audience with an understanding of how hackers target systems, people, and processes.